Chart Color Schemes

 Reedy Creek - Andrews features high concentrations of family households, with a fairly typical median household size

-Family households account for 85.1% of all households, including 47.0% couples with children, 24.6% couples without children, and 12.9% single parent families.
-Non-family households constitute the remaining 14.9%, with lone person households at 12.3% and group households comprising 2.7%.
-The median household size is 3.0 people, which aligns with the average for the Rest of Qld.
+Family households comprise 85.1% of all households, including 47.0% couples with children, 24.6% couples without children, and 12.9% single parent families.
+Non-family households make up the remaining 14.9%, with lone person households at 12.3% and group households comprising 2.7% of the total.
+The median household size is 3.0 people, matching the Rest of Qld average.

 Frequently Asked Questions - Households